ksjavali/Scalable-Model-Training-Pipeline-for-Time-Series-Analysis/README.md

 2. **Parallelization**: Enhance the pipeline to utilize multiple cores for parallel model training.

-3. **Pipeline Definition**: Reorganize the code to define a machine learning pipeline, allowing sequential data processing steps culminating in model output.
+3. **Pipeline Definition**: Reorganize the code to define a machine learning pipeline using Scikit Learn, allowing sequential data processing steps culminating in model output.

 ## Data Description